 There were many

 KIND bars my son was able to safely eat until they discontinued them.
+(KIND still has a few that are palm oil free that we buy.)
 This has also happened with Dark Chocolate Mint M&M’s.

 It’s happened with several store brands of crackers and snack bars as well.